zhaobaoping/bumo-sdk-go/doc/bumo-sdk-go.md

 11016|Invalid signer address.
 11017|Signer weight must between 0 and max(uint32).
 11018|TxThreshold must between 0 and max(int64).
-11019|Operation type must between 1 and 9.
+11019|Operation type must between 1 and 100.
 11020|TypeThreshold must between 0 and max(int64).
-11023|The length of key must between 1 and 1024.
+11023|The length of code must between 1 and 64.
-11024|Mount must between 0 and max(int64).
+11024|AssetAmount must between 0 and max(int64).
-11026|Amount must between 0 and max(int64).
+11026|BuAmount must between 0 and max(int64).
 11027|Invalid issuer address.
 11030|The length of ctp must between 1 and 64.
 11031|The length of token name must between 1 and 1024.